dplatform/terms2js/README.md

 *  **<vocabulary>.getLang()**: *Return a string containing the vocabulary language.*
 *  **<vocabulary>.stringify()**: *JSON stringify the vocabulary.*
 *  **<vocabulary>.getEquivalent(termId)**: *Return an array of fully qualified term URI of equivalent terms in other classification schemas.*
 *  **<vocabulary>.getMappings(termId, [uri])**: *Return an array of fully qualified term URI with which termId can be matched in other vocabularies.
-Results may be filtered by external uri if specified.*
+Results may be filtered by external uri if specified.
+The external uri may be a single string or an array of strings. *
 *  **<vocabulary>.getMappingsMatching (string, [uri])**: *Return an array of fully qualified term URI mappings in other vocabularies which the termId label matches string.
 String can be a literal string or a regular expression object.
-Results may be filtered by external uri if specified.*
+Results may be filtered by external uri if specified.
+The external uri may be a single string or an array of strings.*

 See the test folder for more usage examples: